sanderkaupang/RFID/README.md

 The project deals with a library system for submitting and lending books from the library.

 ----------------------------------------------------------------------------------------------------
-Languages: C#, SQL, HTML5
+Languages: C#, SQL, HTML5.
-IDE: Visual Studio 2022, Microsoft SQL Server Management Studio 18
+IDE: Visual Studio 2022, Microsoft SQL Server Management Studio 18.
-Frameworks: ASP.Net, WinForm, SQL-server
+Frameworks: ASP.Net, WinForm, SQL-server.
-Hardwear: Neo2  RFID-reader with 5 tags
+Hardwear: Neo2  RFID-reader with 5 tags.

 ----------------------------------------------------------------------------------------------------
 Files located at: